 Once you have your focused inspection program running the next step is to manage the corrective actions.

 This is extremely time-consuming when you have to update excel spreadsheets, send emails, and track proof of completion.
+It is doable, but lots of work.

 Most inspection programs struggle with corrective action follow-up.